BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/02/index.md

 * What is industrial design?

 ### Examining The Parts (10 min)
-Hand out the custom parts, the heads and front plates, to each of the students.
-Have them examine the 3-D printed parts to make sure that they match with their original CAD drawing.
-This is a good time to also think about how each 3-D printed part was laying on the bed as it was printed.
+Check out your robot parts, the heads and front plates, to each of the students.
+Examine the 3-D printed parts and think about how each 3-D printed part was laying on the bed as it was printed.
 HINT: look at how the lines on the 3-D printed bots are oriented.

-Hand out whatever supplies you are going to have the students use, paints or otherwise.

 ### Creating A Story (10 min)
-Explain to the students that the next class they will be able to paint/color their robot.
-Have the students individually come up with a design plan or color scheme with their robot.

-Spend some time with the class discussing possible designs for their robots.
-Give the class a few sentence starters.
+Remembering what we learning about industrial design, think about who this robot is for, and what it does.
+Is it for yourself?
+Or someone else?
+Now come up with a design for your robot.
+Think of colors and even sketches or words that you want to put your on your robot.
+Keep in mind who you are designing for.
+This will guide you in making your design decisions!

+<iframe width="725" height="453" src="https://www.tinkercad.com/embed/9RUh82CEU99?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

+To add colors to your robot, click <a href="https://www.tinkercad.com/things/9RUh82CEU99" target="_blank">here</a>.
+Note that you'll need to create a TinkerCAD account.

+A few sentence starters.

 1. My robot’s name is:
 2. My robot’s job is to:
 3. My robot’s colors are:

-Each student can share their robot’s design with their neighbor or class before they start decorating.

 ### Decorating The Robot (50 minutes)
-Be sure to cover the tables of the classroom in some way, we recommend butcher paper.
-This is an opportunity for the students to make each of their robots unique.
+It's time to decorate!

 {% include badge.html type='tidbit' content='This is a good time to infuse some of your artistic knowledge into the class.
 A quick discussion of additive vs subtractive colors or how color affects our moods would be appropriate.' %}